 A check that is signed over to someone other than the original payee is commonly known as a third-party check.
 For more information on how third-party checks work, see our article and video on how to sign over a check to someone else.

 Without creating a third-party check, you cannot cash a check that isn’t in your own name.
 Banks and other check cashing locations require ID and proper endorsements to confirm that the original payee permits someone else to cash the check.
 (See our related research for more information about what you need to cash a check.)

 Note that while third-party checks are possible, banks aren’t legally required to honor them for policy reasons.
 Some banks may also refuse a third-party check if the value is high, for fraud protection purposes.
-For details on where you can deposit or cash them, see our lists of places that cash third-party checks and banks that accept third-party checks.

 What Happens If You Cash Someone Else’s Check?